vmware-tanzu/cert-injection-webhook/README.md

 ```
 **Note**: You may provide labels, annotations, or both.

-If you would like to build the webhook and setup-ca-certs image yourself, or you would like to use the repo's config directory,
+If you would like to build the webhook and setup-ca-certs image yourself,
 use the [pack](https://github.com/buildpacks/pack) CLI.

 ```bash